RajLabMSSM/AD_MPRA/README.md

 This repository contains all analyses regarding this manuscript, "Regulatory landscape of Alzheimer’s Disease Variants in Human Microglia."

 ### Fine-mapping Tables
-**Full AD fine-mapping results and variants split by method are included within the full_results folder within this repository.**
+**Full AD fine-mapping results and variants split by method are included within the finemapping_full_results folder within this repository.**

 All Supplementary Tables can be found in the Supplementary_Tables_AD_MPRA.xlsx file.
 Variants within each supplementary table can also be queried via the R Markdown files provided in this README.md file.